Common Questions and Misconceptions

 "...no new public revelation is to be expected before the glorious manifestation of our Lord Jesus Christ."
 Yet even if Revelation is already complete, it has not been made completely explicit; it remains for Christian faith gradually to grasp its full significance over the course of the centuries.

-As mentioned previously, one of the temptations among improperly formed Catholics is to view private revelations as a sort of re-enactment of historical events, exactly as they occured two-thousand years ago.
+One of the temptations for new Catholics is to view private revelations as a sort of historical timeline (exactly as it occured 2,000 years ago), rather than spiritual lessons of deeper realities.
 This error stems from a misunderstanding of what private revelation is, in light of public revelation.
 In the book "The Life of Mary as Seen by the Mystics" (Raphael Brown, Imprimatur, Nihil Obstat), the author elaborates further;

 "Next we must understand why it is possible that the writtings or revelations of some saintly mystics have occassionally contained minor innaccuracies or details which do not agree with similar accounts of other equally holy mystics.
 This is especially observable when their visions represent historical scenes, such as the life and death of Jesus Christ and His Mother.
 For instance, St. Bridgest and Mary of Agreda differ as to various details of the Nativity.
 Sister Anne Catherine Emmerich saw the Savior crucified with three nails, whereas St. Bridget saw four nails.
 And all three disagree concerning the number of years which the Blessed Virgin lived after the Crucifixion.

 Therefore, we can see the geniousness in the Church's teaching on private revelation ("not indeed for the declaration of any new doctrine of faith, but for the direction of human acts" - St. Thomas Aquinas).
-God, in His infinite wisdom, understands our human weaknesses, and therefore intentionally modifies certain details in private revelations to help detach us from the material world; to raise our eyes above what is corporal, to spiritual realities; above the reconstruction of history, to the divine wisdom of God.
-By doing so, Our Lord also reinforces the subordinate role that private revelations have to public revelation.
-Furthermore, if a Catholic is not obliged to interpret certain parts of public revelation literally (such as a literal six-day creation account, with 24 hours in a day), then why is there a tendency to judge private revelation on such literal terms?
+Furthermore, if a Catholic is not obliged to interpret certain parts of public revelation literally (such as a literal six-day creation, with 24 hrs./day) then neither should private revelation be necessarily interpretted with the same strictness.

-(Answer removed, due to the above information.
-Though there exists scientific evidence of the historical accuracy of the Poem, it is better to avoid confusing the issue and remain within the realm of private revelation as it was intended, rather than satisfying human reasoning.)
+See above explanation.
+Although there exists scientific evidence of the historical accuracy of the Poem, it is better to avoid confusing the issue and remain within the realm of the spirit, as private revelation is primarily intended to remain.

-If the Poem is indeed authentic, then its value can be appreciated by all Catholics, whether traditional or not.
-Granted, a large percentage of the followers of apparitions tend to be of a more "progressive" bent.
-Perhaps this is in part due to the emotional appeal of these writings, or perhaps it is due to a quick willingness to embrace alleged apparitions in general (sometimes in the absence of careful scrutiny).
-Nonetheless, this does not preclude a "traditional" Catholic from believing in the Poem (so long as "traditional" is not just Protestantism in diguise, such as sedevacantistism, and some--but not all--SSPX members).
-It is wholly orthodox, and in fact promotes traditional values such as the role of the husband and the wife, children to their parents, obedience and honor to ordained ministers, reverence due to the Eucharist, etc. And while they present the life of Jesus horizontally through His human interactions, they are distinctly oriented vertically as well, always pointing upwards towards greater realities more sublime to human understanding, such as His majesty and magnificence as King.
+The Poem is wholly orthodox, and in fact promotes "traditional values" such as the role of the husband and the wife, children to their parents, obedience and respect due to priests, reverence due to the Eucharist, etc. And while the text presents the life of Jesus horizontally in His day-to-day life, it is also distinctly vertically-oriented as well, always directing the reader's gaze upwards towards sublime spiritual realities, such as Christ's majesty and magnificence as King.
 There is quite a profound Marian component in the writings as well, which magnify and glorify the deeper mysteries of the faith, such as the Immaculate Conception, the Assumption, the role of Mary as Queen of Heaven and sharer in Christ's suffering as Co-Redemptrix.

-If Cardinal Ottaviani (who's invaluable work during the sessions of Vaitcan II as conservative watchdog helped to restrain the liberal European Bishops alliance) had read the volumes in full and did not allow himself to become polarized by the growing conflict from the threat of marxism (under a new euphemism, the "cultural revolution"), he too might have seen merit of these works, and would not have tolerated the anonymous letters in L'Osservatore Romano, 6 one of which called the Poem a "moutain of childishness"--a most peculiar claim, since even an atheist can admit that its content is more than merely indiscernible ramblings of a delusional woman.
+Let us note also that those who opposed the Poem are often those who never actually read it--or, if they have, have only briefly thumbed its pages in cursory fashion.
+For if they took the time to read it, they would not have tolerated the anonymous letters in L'Osservatore Romano, 6 one of which called the Poem a "moutain of childishness"--a most peculiar claim, since even an atheist can admit that its content is more than merely indiscernible ramblings of a delusional woman.
 It is a brilliantly written narrative--written in the same tradition of private revelation as Catherine Emmerich or Maria Agreda--that keeps perfect track of Jesus, Mary, and over five-hundred characters, none of whom are in the wrong place at the wrong time.
 In the words of Fr.
 Gabriel M. Roschini, who Paul VI praised for his commentary on the Poem;

 "I must candidly admit that the Mariology found in Maria Valtorta's writings, whether published or not, has been for me a real discovery.
 No other Marian writing, not even the sum total of all the writings I have read and studied were able to give me as clear, as lively, as complete, as luminous, or as fascinating an image, both simple and sublime, of Mary, God's masterpiece."